Freeculturexx/DLComix/README.rst

 	Path where you want to download comic.
 If none, DLComix will create the ~/.dlcomix/download folder
 -a or --archive (optional)
-	Put True if you want DLComix create archives for you -f or --full (optional)
+	Use if you want DLComix create archives for you
+-f or --full (optional)
-	Put True if you want to all images of a comic
+	Use if you want to all images of a comic
+-u or --usecomix (optional)
+        This option renames archive to have better integration with Comix sofware.
+        By defaut archives names are Chapter-9.tar.gz, Chapter-10.tar.gz, and Comix put the Chapter-10 before Chapter-9.
+With this option, Chapter-9.tar.gz becomes Chapter-09.tar.gz

 The exemple
 -----------